Questions about the application process

 The X-Tutorials are announced by the StuROPx coordination office across the four partners (Freie Universität, Humboldt-Universität zu Berlin, Technische Universität Berlin, Charité) of the Berlin University Alliance (general student mailing lists, newsletters) and are also included in the course catalogs of the partners.
 However, we strongly recommend that you also advertise your tutorial yourself.
 You know best for which student groups of the four partners your project might be of special interest.
 Good possibilities here are, for example, the email distribution lists of the student councils, of the individual institutes or faculties.

-A module has been developed for the X-Tutorials in consultation with the AG BUA Studierende and the BUA Büro.
-For their participation in an X-Tutorial, students receive - depending on the institution - 5 or 6 credit points in the elective area: überfachlicher Wahlpflichtbereich (üWP) / freier Wahlbereich/ Wahlpflichtbereich/ Studienbereich Allgemeine Berufsvorbereitung (ABV).
-This module also specifies what students must achieve for their points.
+In coordination with the AG BUA Students, a separate module was developed for the X-Tutorials.
+For their participation in an X-Tutorial, students receive 6 credit points.
+These are creditable in the interdisciplinary or extracurricular area (üWP/Freie Wahl/ABV/Wahlpflicht) study area.
+This module also specifies what students must achieve in order to successfully complete the module.
 We will be happy to inform you about this in more detail once your X-Tutorial has been approved.

 Questions about the qualification program